Romonet

 Romonet is a UK-based, privately held company, headquartered in London, UK, that provides cloud-based solutions and services to data centers and associated technology.
 Romonet solves energy, water, capacity and financial challenges in data centers.
 They claim Romonet makes the first software that accurately predicts total cost of ownership (TCO) and properly model energy flow.
 They began by creating a term called 'data center predictive modeling' (DCPM) that "rather than collecting real-time data, they predict data center configuration and architecture."
-Romonet Inc was launched in 2011 to bring the product to the US market.
+Romonet Inc was launched in 2011 with the goal of bringing the product to the US market.

+In February 2019 it was announced that the CBRE Group would acquire Romonet.